 Robots.
 Headlines are becoming more alarming.
-One-third of retail jobs to vanish by 2025 and Robots could wipe out another 6 million jobs.
+One-third of retail jobs to vanish by 2025, and Robots could wipe out another 6 million jobs.
 With online still growing, there simply aren’t going to be enough workers to pick all those products in warehouses or stores.
-What I’m telling you is even though you will no longer make as many trips to a retail store, you will still be buying the same amount of products.
+I’m telling you that even though you will no longer make as many trips to a retail store, you will still be buying the same amount of products.
 And those orders will still require someone or something to pick it up and pack it.

 Subscriptions.
 When I grew up, the only subscriptions you could have were to your local newspaper or favorite magazines.
 Thanks to Amazon and others, a new business model has arisen where a customer pays a recurring price at regular intervals to get a product.
 It can be as basic as the Dollar Shave Club or an Amazon subscription to your favorite toilet paper, as fancy as a subscription for food delivery like Blue Apron, or a monthly clothes or skincare delivery.
 The churn rate on these subscriptions is pretty high, so many are losing money.
 After all, once you have been through a few months, you can get bored and want to choose something on your own – instead of allowing someone else to edit your choices.

 Part-time becomes the norm.
-Retail used to be a place you could find full-time work fairly easily.
+Retail used to be a place where you could find full-time work fairly easily.
 But with staffing done by algorithms and the avoidance of providing benefits, part-time is now the norm.
-Without a lot of effort, you can’t build loyalty and a branded shopping experience with people who only work a couple of days a week.
+Without much effort, you can’t build loyalty and a branded shopping experience with people who only work a couple of days a week.
 In a chicken-or-the-egg scenario, do retailers train less because they have more part-timers or more part-timers because they train less?